Note: This video was made using an older version of the software.

 -

-for any non-reference work in your Library Tap Add to Read Later to save a book to your Read Later area.
+.
+Finally, tap Add to Read Later to save a book to your Read Later area.
 You can find all these books under the new Reading tab in the Library.

 -